DeepakCShekhar/Tennis-Court-Reservation-System/README.md

 # Tennis-Court-Reservation-System
 Simple web application that displays tennis court availability and lets the users create a reservation using drag and drop.
-Includes a PHP project with sample MySQL/SQLite database.

 Features
 Multiple tennis courts, grouped by location (indoor, outdoor)